mainak0907/FullStack-Admin-Dashboard/README.md

 useMemo allows you to memoize the result of a computation, meaning that React will only recompute the value when one of the dependencies has changed.
 If the dependencies haven't changed since the last render, useMemo will return the cached result instead of recomputing it, which can help optimize performance by avoiding unnecessary calculations.

+styled is a utility function provided by Material-UI for creating styled components, while Box is a layout component provided by Material-UI for creating simple box containers.

 ## Routing ( React Router v6 )

 " Routes ": This is a component provided by React Router v6 that acts as a container for defining the routing configuration of your application.
 It wraps all the routes.